yashmane108/two-tier-flask-app/vars/README.md

-# Jenkins Shared Library – For My YouTube CI/CD Tutorial Series
+# Learn Jenkins Shared Library –

-This repository contains the **Jenkins Shared Libraries** used in my YouTube tutorial series.
+This repository contains the **Jenkins Shared Libraries**.
-It is designed to help beginners understand how to reuse Groovy functions, clean up Jenkinsfiles, and build scalable CI/CD pipelines.
+It is designed to help beginners understand how to reuse Groovy functions.

 ---